mozilla/uniffi-rs/docs/diplomat-and-macros.md

 }
 ```

-Might be enough for the generation of the Rust scaffolding.
-However, the problems are in the
+Might be enough for the generation of the Rust scaffolding - in UniFFI's case, all we really need
+is an implementation of `uniffi::RustBufferViaFfi` which is easy to derive, and UniFFI can
+generate code which assumes that exists, much like it does now.
-foreign bindings, because, eg, those foreign bindings do not know the names and types of the
+However, the problems are in the foreign bindings, because, eg, those foreign bindings do not know
-struct elements.
+the names and types of the struct elements without re-parsing every bit of Rust code with those
+annotations.
+As discussed below, re-parsing this code might be an option if we help Uniffi to
+find it, but asking UniFFI to parse this and all dependent crates to auto-discover them
+probably is not going to be viable.

 ### Why is this considered a limition for UniFFI but not diplomat?